-A no claims discount can shave up to 75% off your premium.
+A no-claims discount can shave a significant amount off your premium.
 Find out more about how they work, and how to build yours here.

-Its worth varies from insurer to insurer, but a NCB of five years or more, for example, could give you a 60-75% discount on your premium.
+The amount that its worth varies from insurer to insurer, but a NCB of five years or more, for example, is likely to give you a significant discount on your premium.

 How do I build my NCB?